Why did we do a hypnobirthing class?

 I thought the idea and background sounded great and quickly my husband became a fan too so we jumped onto a course which proved invaluable.

-We practiced the massage techniques and relaxation cd in the couple of months upto labor and it did change my perspective on the upcoming event!
-I felt much more relaxed and knowledgable about the process and by the time my surges started (9 days overdue) I was keen to meet my little munchkin!
+We practiced the massage techniques and relaxation cd in the couple of months up to labour and it did change my perspective on the upcoming event!
+I felt much more relaxed and knowledgeable about the process and by the time my surges started (9 days overdue) I was keen to meet my little munchkin!

 So what happened?

 Being 9 days overdue I was keen for things to start moving as didn’t want to go down the route of induction so after a nice long walk and visiting some babies the day before (not sure that helped but you never know!) my water eventually broke (well a tiny trickle) at 2.30am after getting up out of bed- towards the end you never do get a full nights sleep with that belly.
 I did feel I had a bit of stomach ache and only felt some slight surges but nothing to write home about so just decided to give the hospital a ring just to warn them I may be coming in at some point.

 They asked if baby was engaged which per my last midwife appointment she wasn’t so they asked me to come in for an examination.
 By the time we got the bags sorted and got on our way the surges were coming a little more but not as regular or clockwork like as I expected.
 I had a relaxing car journey there as we played the hypnobirthing cd in the car and I practiced the breathing techniques and I did feel mentally ready for our journey to begin!